DBuckley0126/n-back-task/README.md

 Run `npx nx serve frontend` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+Run `nx run ui:storybook` to run storybook locally.
+Navigate to http://localhost:4400/.
+The app will automatically reload if you change any of the source files.

 ## Running unit tests

 Run `npx nx test frontend` to execute the unit tests via [Jest](https://jestjs.io) for frontend.